-Entering his 31st season in the NFL, Dom Capers begins his eighth year with the Packers in 2016 as the club’s defensive coordinator.
+Entering his 32nd season in the NFL, Dom Capers begins his ninth year with the Packers in 2017 as the club’s defensive coordinator.

 Named to his position Jan.
 19, 2009, by Head Coach Mike McCarthy, Capers is one of the most experienced coaches in the league, spending time with seven different NFL franchises before coming to Green Bay.